Lalor - West

 AreaSearch assessment of residential development drivers sees a low level of activity in Lalor - West, placing the area among the bottom 25% of areas assessed nationally

-On average, 0.5 people moved to the area per dwelling built over these five years.
-This indicates that new supply has kept pace with or exceeded demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average construction value of new properties is $431,000, consistent with regional patterns.
-In FY-26, there have been $1.9 million in commercial approvals, reflecting the area's residential nature.
-Compared to Greater Melbourne, Lalor - West has significantly lower building activity, 80.0% below the regional average per person.
-This typically reinforces demand and pricing for existing properties, which is also below national averages, indicating maturity and possible planning constraints.
+This indicates that new supply has kept pace with or exceeded demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average construction cost value of new homes is $225,000, which is below regional levels, suggesting more accessible housing choices for buyers.
+This financial year has seen $1.9 million in commercial development approvals, reflecting a predominantly residential focus.
+Compared to Greater Melbourne, Lalor - West shows substantially reduced construction activity, with 80.0% fewer dwellings approved per person than the regional average.
+This constrained new construction typically reinforces demand and pricing for existing homes.
+The area's development activity is also below national averages, indicative of its maturity and possible planning constraints.

 Frequently Asked Questions - Development